PabloIbannez/UAMMD-structured/docs/Interactor/NonBonded/Electrostatic/Electrostatic.rst

 For more details on the underlying method, please refer to the `UAMMD SpectralEwaldPoisson documentation <https://uammd.readthedocs.io/en/latest/Interactors.html#spectralewaldpoisson>`_.

+Functionality:
+   - Computes electrostatic energies and forces for charged particles in periodic systems.
+   - Uses the Spectral Ewald Poisson method for efficient long-range interactions.

+Limitations:
+   - The simulation box cannot be changed after the interactor is initialized.
+   - Stress, hessian, lambda derivative, magnetic field, and pairwise force calculations are not supported.

+The Electrostatics interactor is particularly useful for simulations of charged particles in periodic systems, such as electrolytes, ionic solutions, or charged colloids.
+It provides an efficient method for handling long-range electrostatic interactions, which is crucial for accurate simulations of these systems.

 ----

 * **type**: ``LongRange``, ``Electrostatics``